 Q: What group do I fit in?

 A: Depending on the riding ability of each athlete, this will dictate the level they will benefit from most….
 A rider who is new to the sport would benefit from our "devo" program.
 A rider who has ridden for a few years, and had some race experience either locally or with the NICA program, could certainly be a good fit for our "race" team.
-Riders with many years riding experience, years of race experience, and a desire to travel to events outside our region could be chosen to be on our "Elite" team.
+A small group of riders will fit our Elite program, invited by team directors.